5 things to avoid that can devalue your home

 Renovation projects are likely the first thing that comes to mind when people think about increasing equity.
 It’s true that putting money into good renovations is a solid investment and will raise your home’s value, but there is a vital emphasis on these being good renovations.
 A project gone wrong can make your home look worse, and in some situations, like a DIY mess.
 Prospective buyers will see these renovations as something they’ll have to redo, rather than a selling point for the home.
 So plan your projects carefully and enlist professional help if needed.
 And make sure you do your homework before hiring a contractor.

 Along with poor-quality renovations, getting an unusual renovation can also lower your equity.
 Kitchen and bathroom renovations usually have the highest impact, but only if potential buyers will find them attractive and functional.
 The secret lies in simplicity and mass appeal.
 In kitchens, it’s safest to stick with renovations to the sink, countertops and cabinets.
 In the bathroom, invest in neutral, pleasant flooring and fixtures, and express your individuality with decorative accents.
-Find out what renovations might get you the most bang for your buck.

 It’s your home, so you’re free to express your personality in the interior however you’d like.
 But when you’re trying to sell, consider that your personal tastes could be different from those of some buyers.
 Prospective buyers like to visualize their own lives and belongings in a house, and that’s difficult if the interior is highly customized.
 You don’t need to paint every wall hospital-white, but put yourself in a buyer’s shoes and choose neutral colors and décor likely to appeal to a wide range of people.
 And remember, the darker the color you put on a wall, the more work it is for a potential buyer to cover it with their preferred color.